TJ Maxx

-TJ Maxx (stylized as T•J•maxx) is an American department store chain, selling at prices generally lower than other major similar stores.
+TJ Maxx (stylized as T•J•maxx) is an American discount department store chain.
 It has more than 1,000 stores in the United States, making it one of the largest clothing retailers in the country.
-TJ Maxx is the flagship chain of the TJX Companies.
-It sells men's, women's and children's apparel and shoes, toys, bath and beauty, accessories, and home products ranging from furniture to kitchen utensils.
+TJ Maxx is the flagship chain of TJX.
+It sells men's, women's and children's apparel and shoes, toys, bath and beauty products, accessories, jewelry, and home products ranging from furniture and decor to housewares and kitchen utensils.

 TJ Maxx and Marshalls operate as sister stores, and share a similar footprint throughout the country.
-While their prices are nearly identical and they have similar store layouts, Marshalls has a more upscale appearance than TJ Maxx and typically sells a larger range of fine jewelry and accessories.
-Some higher-volume stores have a high-end designer department called The Runway.
+Their product prices and inventories are usually identical and they have similar store layouts.
+In some locations, a Marshalls may be more upscale than a nearby TJ Maxx, carrying their Runway inventory where the TJ Maxx does not, while in other cities, the inverse may be true.
+However, across their chain, they are, for all practical purposes, the same store.

-The CEO of TJX Companies is Ernie Herrman.
+The CEO of TJX is Ernie Herrman.